 Lambelet’s stylized illustrations combine the texture of wood etchings with the colors and feeling of a small Spanish village.
-The brown, maroon, and purple palette sprinkled with bits of blue is striking and lends depth, light, and shadow to the tale.
+Her brown, maroon, and purple palette sprinkled with bits of blue is striking and lends depth, light, and shadow to the tale.
 Kids will love the expressive crowd as they “ooh,” “ahh,” and gasp at the formidable bull.
 (One mother even shields her son’s eyes with her hand.)
-When tiny Maria marches out into the ring the crowd’s disbelief brings pointing and shocked faces, but cheers and celebration erupt as Maria and the bull take their bows.
+When tiny Maria marches out into the ring the crowd’s disbelief brings finger pointing and shocked faces, but cheers and celebration erupt as Maria and the bull take their bows.

 Maria the Matador is a story that kids will embrace as it sparks ideas for creative problem solving with more than a dash of kindness thrown in.
 The book will be asked for again and again and would be a welcome addition to home, classroom, and public library bookshelves.

 Page Street Kids, 2019 | ISBN 978-1624146565